Spritetm/hadbadge2019_fpgasoc/soc/audio/audio_registers.md

 ## Layout:

 * 80000000 Voice 0 : Sawtooth
-* 80001000 Voice 1 : Sawtooth
+* 80000010 Voice 1 : Sawtooth
-* 80002000 Voice 2 : Pulse + Sub
+* 80000020 Voice 2 : Pulse + Sub
-* 80003000 Voice 3 : Pulse + Sub
+* 80000030 Voice 3 : Pulse + Sub
-* 80004000 Voice 4 : Triangle
+* 80000040 Voice 4 : Triangle
- ...
+* ...
+* 80000070 Voice 7 : Triangle

-* 8000C000 Raw PCM input: 14-bit samples, but hit it with whatever you got Sample rate is determined by whatever you push in,
+* 800000C0 Raw PCM input: 14-bit samples, but hit it with whatever you got Sample rate is determined by whatever you push in,

-* 8000D000 Drums  (yes, I'm picking the register addresses to be mnemonic)
+* 800000D0 Drums  (yes, I'm picking the register addresses to be mnemonic)
   Bits: Kick drum, Snare, Hat/Cymbal, Cowbell

-* 8000F000 Config register
+* 800000F0 Config register

-## Registers per Voice  (six-bit addresses?)
+## Voice Registers

-Offsets:

-0. Pitch accumulator and duration.
+0. @0x800000V0: 0xG000PPPP    Pitch accumulator and duration.
 Low 16 bits are the pitch.
-High 16 bits are the duration in clocks.
-(Do I need to squish a gate in here?)
+High 15 bits may eventually be the duration in clocks.
+For now the highest bit (31) is a gate.

-1. Attack and release.
-Both in range 0-255.
-(8 bits each, oh the waste of address space!)
+1. @0x800000V4: 0x0000RRAA  Attack and release fit in low 16 bits, each 8 bit.
 Figure out what's relevant for drums here.
-Still have  16 bits free?

-2. Detune and filter cutoff.
+2. @0x800000V8: Filter parameters.
 Misc voice parameters?
-(TBD, if space allows.
+(All TBD, if space allows.
 Might use detune to control pulse width of the pulse...)
 Ditto on drums.

-3. TBD, reserved, not for production use, dragons.
+3. @0x800000VC: Nothing yet.

-(Better too much space for parameters than too little?
-The cost is two extra wires.)
+OK, so that's a ton of space left over, but what you gonna do?
+Better too much space for parameters than too little.
+The cost is two extra wires, virtually nil.
+And it just feels so _luxurious_.

+## PCM Register (0hC0)

+This just takes 14-bit data and shuttles it straight off to the PCM channel.
+Do what you want with it.
+It's mixed in kinda loud with respect to the other synth voices, but that just gives you more flexibility.

 ## Config